FLOCK4H/Dexter/README.md

 Launch `Dexter.py` to analyze current database data, convert that into a leaderboard list, and snipe new tokens.

-Launch `wsLogs.py` to collect entries for later sniping.
+Launch `wsLogs.py` to collect entries for sniping.

 ```
   $ python DexLab/wsLogs.py